 4. Sorting and packing

-Sorting and packaging demands a lot from human operators in today’s fast-paced production environments because they require uninterrupted speed, precision and texture.
+Sorting and packaging demand a lot from human operators in today’s fast-paced production environments because they require uninterrupted speed, precision, and texture.
 Robots can complete these tasks consistently at high speed without breaking.
-Up to four robots with a human-like eye-hand coordination capability are equipped with visual line tracking technology to sort and select loose parts from a movement conveyor using a single vision system.
+Up to four robots with a human-like eye-hand coordination capability are equipped with visual line tracking technology to sort and select loose parts from a moving conveyor using a single vision system.

 5. Fertilizing and irrigation

 It is quite inefficient to irrigate and fertilize plants that have traditionally used a lot of water.
-By targeting specific plants, irrigation with robot-assisted accuracy can reduce waste water.
+By targeting specific plants, irrigation with robot-assisted accuracy can reduce wastewater.
 Ground robots navigate between crop rows autonomously and pour water directly at each base of the plant.
 The robots also have the advantage of having access to areas not accessible by other machines.
-For example, maize farmers have a problem with plants growing too fast to reliably fertilize them.
+For example, maize farmers have a problem with plants growing too fast to fertilize them reliably.

 6. Thinning and pruning

-Thinning involves reducing the density of plant so that everyone is more likely to grow.
-Pruning involves reducing parts of plants in order to improve their growth.
-A robot uses computer vision to detect salt plants while it drives over them and decides which plants to maintain and which are to be removed.
+Thinning involves reducing the density of the plant so that everyone is more likely to grow.
+Pruning involves reducing parts of plants to improve their growth.
+A robot uses computer vision to detect salt plants while it drives over them and decides which plants to maintain and be removed.